balena-io-experimental/balena-dind/README.md

 ## Docker-in-Docker example project for resin.io

+*Note: Multicontainer applications are now supported as a core feature of the resin.io platform.
+To learn more, check out the [blog post](https://resin.io/blog/multicontainer-on-resin-io-is-here/), [sample multicontainer project](https://github.com/resin-io-projects/multicontainer-getting-started), and [docs](https://docs.resin.io/learn/develop/multicontainer/).*

 This project demonstrates how to run docker-in-docker on a fleet of resin.io devices, allowing one to use docker-compose to bring up a composition of containers.
 In this example, define two container services, a python webserver and a redis store.
 The Python web server service has its 5000 port mapped port 80 of the hostOS, so one can see the webserver on the deviceURL.

 ### Important Notes: